Open-Model-Initiative/graphcap/graphcap_studio/src/features/perspectives/README.md

 # Perspectives Feature

-This feature provides functionality for working with different perspectives on images in GraphCap Studio.
+This feature provides functionality for working with different perspectives on images in graphcap Studio.

 ## Context Architecture